Your identity, Your voice, and Your experiences.

 Representation that finally gets what it’s like to be a Postgraduate Researcher

 We know that being a Postgraduate Research student can sometimes feel like you're floating between student and staff life — and that the usual rep systems don’t always fit.
-That’s why this year, we’re trying something different.
+That’s why this year, we tried something different.

 SPSPA Representation